Your visa is vital for your travel to New Jersey. Read on for important information concerning your student visa.

 The F-2 status of your family will be dependent upon your status as the F-1 academic student.
 This means that if you change your status, your family must change their status.
 If you lose your status, your family will also lose their status.

 It’s simple.
 The longer you study…the longer you stay!
-You are allowed to stay in the United States for as long as you are enrolled as a full-time student in an educational program and making normal progress toward completing your course of study.
-If approved, you also will be allowed to stay in the country up to twelve additional months beyond the completion of your studies to pursue practical training.
+You are allowed to stay in the United States for as long as you are enrolled as a full-time student in an educational program, making normal progress toward completing your course of study, and maintaining your legal status.
+If approved, you may be allowed to stay in the country up to twelve additional months beyond the completion of your studies to pursue optional practical training (OPT).
+Students that study a STEM degree may be eligible for an additional twenty-four months of training via STEM OPT.
 At the end of your studies or practical training, you will be given sixty days to prepare to leave the country or transfer out to another institution.

 The cost of living in New Jersey varies for different areas of the state.
 If you need extra money you may be allowed to work on-campus or off-campus (after the completion of your first year of study) under very limited circumstances.
 Please see the rules on student employment at 8 CFR 214.2 (f).
 You may also wish to discuss employment with the designated school official (DSO) at your school.
 Your accompanying spouse and child may not accept employment.
 When you have completed your degree, you may apply for Optional Practical Training for one year.